jianggl2000/FixRefAllele/README.md

 #CHROM  POS     ID      REF     ALT     QUAL    FILTER  INFO    FORMAT   S1    S2    S3
 chr1    69511   .
 C       A,G     .
 PASS    .
 GT       0/0   0/1   1/2
 ```
 The reference genome hg19 has "A" base at the location chr1:69511.
-However, in the vcf file above, 'A' is one of the alternative allele.
+However, in the vcf file above, 'A' is one of the alternative alleles.
 The _FixRef.py_ program will set A as REF allele, and C,G as ALT alleles, and change the genotype call for samples S1, S2 and S3 to 1/1, 0/0, 0/2 accordingly.

 The output file for the variant above is as following,
 ```